 Extract SEC filings to structured JSON

 SEC filings contain financial statements, risk disclosures, and business descriptions in structured form.
 Formats mix narrative with complex tables.
-Sensible extracts data from 10-Ks, 10-Qs, and other filings into validated JSON for analysis and compliance.
+Use Sensible to get structured data from 10-Ks, 10-Qs, and other filings for analysis and compliance.

 Why SEC filings challenge extraction tools